microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/readme.md

 2. Azure Government Subscription
 3. Azure Storage Account
 4. 2 Azure Blob Storage Containers (source for audio and destination for transcripts)
-5. Azure Speech to Text key
+5. Azure Batch Speech to Text key
 6. SharePoint List with attachments enabled

 ## What's in the solution?